-Meat production in the poultry industry has gradually increased over three decades through the change of industrialization, consumer lifestyle, development of breeding, and increment of the annual per capita consumption [1, 2].
-Thus, contemporary researchers in this industry are struggling to maintain increased production from various challenges.
-One of these challenges is heat stress (HS) exposure.
-HS is fatal to chicken because they cannot dissipate their body heat outside by having feathers and the lack of sweat glands on the skin [3].
+The experimental protocol was approved (CBNUA-1621-21-02) by the Institutional Animal Care and Use Committee of Chungbuk National University, Cheongju, Korea sweat glands on the skin [3].
 Other effects of HS include immunomodulatory disorders, endocrine disorders, respiratory alkalosis, electrolyte imbalance, and increased mineral excretion [4-7].
-HS can also accelerate the production of free radicals (e.g., reactive oxygen, nitrogen, chlorine, etc.), causing oxidative stress beyond optimal antioxidant capacity [8, 9].
-Additionally, it can stimulate the hypothalamic-pituitaryadrenal axis to increase corticosteroid secretion from adrenal glands [10].
+HS can also accelerate the production of free radicals (e.g., reactive oxygen, nitrogen, chlorine, etc.), causing oxidative stress beyond optimal antioxidant capacity [8,9].
+Additionally, it can stimulate the hypothalamic-pituitary-adrenal axis to increase corticosteroid secretion from adrenal glands [10].
 As a result, HS has many negative impacts, such as reducing growth performance, high mortality, and severe immune suppression, leading to physiological changes [11-14].

 To mitigate these problems, various approaches have been studied in terms of nutrition such as probiotics, synbiotics, herbal extract, minerals and vitamins [15-19].
-Clay minerals (CMs) consisting of aluminosilicate molecules are mainly composed of phyllosilicates that have interlayers, causing increased electronic charge and creating internal void and channels [20, 21].
+Clay minerals (CMs) consisting of aluminosilicate molecules are mainly composed of phyllosilicates that have interlayers, causing increased electronic charge and creating internal void and channels [20,21].
 These properties can bind and/or trap toxic materials and heavy metals and decrease the passage rate of digesta [22-24].
-Among CMs, zeolites and illites have been studied worldwide in the livestock industry due to their advantageous properties such as ion exchange, adsorption, pollution reduction, catalysis [25, 26].
-Supplementation of these CMs in diets can improve growth performance, nitrogen retention, and restriction of pollution, and diarrhea in pigs [22, 27-29] and enhance the pH of litter, nitrogen digestibility, and growth performance in poultry [30, 31].
-In addition, there was a report that the addition of silicon dioxide to the feed improved the footpad dermatitis of turkeys [32].
+Among CMs, zeolites and illites have been studied worldwide in the livestock industry due to their advantageous properties such as ion exchange, adsorption, pollution reduction, catalysis [25,26].
+Supplementation of these CMs in diets can improve growth performance, nitrogen retention, and restriction of pollution, and diarrhea in pigs [22,27-29] and enhance the pH of litter, nitrogen digestibility, and growth performance in poultry [30,31].
+In addition, there was a report that the addition of silicon dioxide to the feed improved the foot-pad dermatitis (FPD) of turkeys [32].
 Chromium possesses antioxidant properties, which participate in the metabolism of carbohydrates, protein, and lipid [33].
 It also activates insulin and decreases cortisol concentration in broilers [34].
 Dietary chromium supplementation can also improve the growth performance and immunity of broiler [6].

-However, studies on CM under HS have not been reported yet.
+However, studies on CMs under HS have not been reported yet.
 It is thought that the side effects caused by HS will be improved by protecting the intestinal morphology and improving the intestinal environment and increasing the digestibility due to the intestinal mucosa adsorption of illite and zeolite supplemented in the feed of broilers.
 In addition, in order to compare with organic chromium, an additional experiment was conducted.
-Therefore, the purpose of this study was to investigate and compare the effects of illite, zeolite, and organic chromium on growth performance, nutrient digestibility, foot-pad dermatitis,
+Therefore, the purpose of this study was to investigate and compare the effects of illite, zeolite, and organic chromium on growth performance, nutrient digestibility, FPD, intestinal morphology, bacteria counts, blood profiles, subjective and sensory characteristics of broilers under cyclic HS.